 Global Citizenship

-Global Citizenship: launch of the new NHS e-learning module
+Global Citizenship: NHS e-learning module

 This free online learning platform is aimed at health professionals and all in the NHS in Wales, interested in learning more about Global Citizenship (GC) what it means to our every day lives, understanding international perspectives and health professional’s experiences and how we can contribute, help with solutions and become more globally aware in and outside of work.